Siege of Acre (1104)

 The siege of Acre took place in May 1104.
-It was of great importance for the consolidation of the Kingdom of Jerusalem, which had been founded only a few years earlier.
-With the help of a Genoese fleet, King Baldwin I forced the surrender of the important port city after a siege that lasted only twenty days.
+It was of great importance for the consolidation of the Kingdom of Jerusalem, which had been created five years earlier.
+With the help of a Genoese fleet, King Baldwin I forced the surrender of the important port city after a siege that lasted 20 days.
 Although all defenders and residents wishing to leave the city had been assured by the king that they would be free to leave, taking their chattels with them, many of them had been massacred by the Genoese as they left the city.
-Moreover, the attackers sacked the city itself.
+Moreover, the attackers sacked the city.

 Background

 Following the successful siege of Jerusalem, the Crusaders were forced by strategic and economic needs to focus their main interest on conquering and securing the coastal cities of the Levant and their hinterland.
 Only a fraction of what later became the territory of the Kingdom of Jerusalem was under their actual control at this time.
 Jerusalem, the capital of the kingdom, had access to the sea only through a narrow corridor running through Ramla and Lydda to Jaffa.
-Like most other parts of the country, however, that route could only be passed through with appropriate military cover.
+Like most other parts of the country, however, that route could only be used with appropriate military cover.
 (Note: Sæwulf, a pilgrim traveling through the Kingdom of Jerusalem in the early 12th century, and writing an account entitled Relatio de peregrinatione ad Hierosolymam, was appalled at how dangerous the journey from the Mediterranean coast up to Jerusalem.)

-Raiders from the cities still held by the Egyptian Fatimids.
+Raids were conducted from the cities still held by the Egyptian Fatimids.
 Muslim refugees holed up in the mountains, and Bedouins from the desert roamed everywhere, posing a constant threat to trade and supply routes; the ships stationed in the Muslim coastal towns, in turn, threatened sea communications, cutting off or disrupting the supply of men and materiel from the West essential to the kingdom's political and military survival.

-Due to the early death of Godfrey of Bouillon, the first ruler of the Kingdom of Jerusalem, these problems were left to his successor, King Baldwin I, to solve.
-Although he had no naval forces and his land forces were extremely small.
-(Note: Since most of the crusaders had returned home after conquering Jerusalem, it was estimated that Baldwin I probably had no more than 200 knights and 1,000 infantry at his disposal when he came to power.)
-Hence, the new ruler pursued an energetic policy of conquest to secure his empire from the start and snatched Arsuf and Caesarea from the Muslims as early as 1101.
+With the death of Godfrey of Bouillon, the first ruler of the Kingdom of Jerusalem, these problems were left to his successor, King Baldwin I, to solve.
+He had no naval forces and his land forces were extremely small, (Note: Since most of the crusaders had returned home after conquering Jerusalem, it was estimated that Baldwin I probably had no more than 200 knights and 1,000 infantry at his disposal when he came to power.) hence he pursued an energetic policy of conquest to secure his empire from the start and snatched Arsuf and Caesarea from the Muslims as early as 1101.
 Afterwards, the Fatimid counter-offensives launched from Egypt had to be repelled, which led to the two battles of Ramla in September 1101 and May 1102.
-But only after the Fatimids at the end of May 1102 at the battle of Jaffa suffered a decisive defeat and their last campaign in the following year led by Taj al-Ajam and Ibn Qadus was also unsuccessful, King Baldwin I was able to resume his offensive to conquer the coastal towns.
+The Fatimids suffered a decisive defeat in May 1102 at the battle of Jaffa, and their last campaign in 1103, led by Taj al-Ajam and Ibn Qadus, was also unsuccessful.
+Baldwin then was able to resume his offensive to conquer the coastal towns.